harrymoon178/harry178/README.md

 Game description:
 ----------------------
-  nested bullet list Beat the Dealer is a classic drinking game by sheer luck implement in c++ include some new game features such as items, level, money and score systems
+  - list Beat the Dealer is a classic drinking game by sheer luck implement in c++ include some new game features such as items, level, money and score systems

 Game rules:
 ---------------------
-  52 poker cards
+  - 52 poker cards
-  the player guesses the card's: for card 3 - K, the player has to guess whether the next card is larger or smaller than the previous one for card A and 2, the player has to guess whether the next card is red or black if guessed right: proceed to the next card
+  - the player guesses the card's:
+  - for card 3 - K, the player has to guess whether the next card is larger or smaller than the previous one for card A and 2, the player has to guess whether the next card is red or black if guessed right: proceed to the next card
   ++money and ++score